 The first Black Barbie was introduced in 1980, she is called "Black Barbie" and was made with the Steffie face mold.

-Barbie Doll History as a collectible doll evolved after the popularity of Holiday Barbie, which was first introduced in 1988.
-With her popularity Mattel began to produce Collectible Barbes for adult collectors, including Vintage Barbie Reproductions, for these adult collectors had played with Vintage Barbie Dolls as children and there was a growing interest in Vintage Barbies.
+Barbie Doll history as a collectible doll evolved after the popularity of Holiday Barbie, which was first introduced in 1988.
+With her popularity Mattel began to produce Collectible Barbes for adult collectors, including Vintage Barbie Reproductions.
+These adult collectors had played with Vintage Barbie Dolls as children, contributing to the growing interest in Vintage Barbies.

 Many of the early collectible Barbie Dolls were created by well known designers.
 Some of the most popular where designed by Bob Mackie.
 One of Barbie's first transformations after so many years with the Superstar face was with the "Mackie Face", which was first used for Mackie's 1992 Neptune Fantasy Barbie and then was used more and more for Collectible Barbies.
 The 1998 Happy Holiday Barbie was the first Holiday Barbie to have the Mackie face.

 In 2000, Mattel introduced the Fashion Model Collection, also known a Silkstones.
 They used the vintage Barbie face and have been very successful with Barbie collectors.
 For more detail on each doll from Silkstone Barbie Dolls.